 At BDS we have the unique ability to pull large subsets of data in order to identify abnormal patterns in environments.
-With our BDS Vision product, the endpoint is one of the easiest ways for us to identify compromises within an organization and we continue to add better detection capabilities every day.
+With Binary Defense Vision, the endpoint is one of the easiest ways for us to identify compromises within an organization and we continue to add better detection capabilities every day.
 One of the many features we have within Vision is the ability to detect Pass the Hash (PtH) through multiple methods.
 I recently presented one of the methods we use for Pass the Hash detection at this year’s GrrCon.
 The point of this detection is not to focus on a tool, but rather the behavior of a specific indicator within a network and patterns that are abnormal.

 Pass the Hash is still an extremely problematic issue for most organizations and still something that we use regularly on our pentests and red teams.
 When looking at detecting Pass the Hash, I first started by doing research to see if anyone else has already been reliably detecting pass the hash across the network.
 There are some excellent articles out there, however nothing that was reliable or without generating a large number of false positives.

 I won’t go into the history of Pass the Hash or its inner-workings in this blog, but if you are interested, the following is an excellent article SANS Pass the Hash Attacks Mitigation.